reconhub/learn/content/post/practical-copenhagen-intro.md

 November 2006.
 A questionnaire was designed to conduct a survey on food consumption and on presentation of the illness.
-Information about the survey and a link to the questionnaire was circulated to students and teachers via the school's intranet with the request that everyone who attended the school party on 11th of November 2006 should fill in the questionnaire.
-Practically all students and teachers check the intranet on a daily basis, because it is the school's main communication channel for information about courses, homework assignments, cancellation of lessons etc. The information about the investigation was therefore also displayed on the screen in the main hall of the school.
-The school's intranet was also accessible for ill students or teachers from home so that everyone in the cohort could potentially participate and the response rate could be maximised.
+Information about the survey and a link to the questionnaire was circulated to students and teachers via the school’s intranet with the request that everyone who attended the school party on 11th of November 2006 should fill in the questionnaire.
+Practically all students and teachers check the intranet on a daily basis, because it is the school’s main communication channel for information about courses, homework assignments, cancellation of lessons etc. The information about the investigation was therefore also displayed on the screen in the main hall of the school.
+The school’s intranet was also accessible for ill students or teachers from home so that everyone in the cohort could potentially participate and the response rate could be maximised.
 Symptomatic party attendees were asked